• Home

 Be careful chopping the cashews.
 If you use the food processor, you might accidentally chop them too small.

-Preheat oven to 350 degree F. and have ready a couple of ungreased baking sheets.
+Preheat oven to 350 degree F. Have ready a couple of ungreased baking sheets.

 In a small bowl, stir together the flour, cocoa and baking soda.

 Beat butter, brown sugar, granulated sugar and vanilla extract in a separate large bowl until creamy.
-Add one egg at a time and beat until light and fluffy.
+Add one egg and beat until light and fluffy.

 Stir the flour mixture into the larger bowl.
 Stir in coconut and cashews.
 If using, toss in the chocolate chips